rajtik76/laravel-vue-todo-list/README.md

 ### Authentication

 This project assumes that you have user authentication set up.
 Use the provided login/register routes to create an account and log in.
+In seeder is created two users by default (first@example.com, second@example.com).

 ### Managing Todos